jodabike/jodabike.github.io/about/faq.md

 ## By other Bikers or Tourists

+&#9654; Do you have instagram/whatsapp/facebook?
+- No, only this blog due to privacy concerns related with facebook products.

+&#9654; What bikes are you riding?

+-How much money did you spend?

 &#9654; How do you pay for your travel?
 - We worked while studying and tried to spend as less as possible: Instead of buying high-end bicycles, we decided to ride used and robust mountain bikes.

--What bikes are you riding?

--How much money did you spend?

 -How much did your bikes cost?